abarichello/bfheroesFesl/README.md

     ```

 ## Theater
-The 3rd type of connection is the Theater connection which runs over both TCP and UDP.
+The 3rd type of connection is the Theater connection and runs over TCP and UDP.
 The ports can be found inside the Readme.txt inside the original files
-A seperate set of network sockets is made for the game servers and the game clients.
+A seperate set of  sockets is made for the game servers and the game clients.
-Theater connections are mostly in plaintext.
 The Theater network address and port is received by the game server/client through the FESL Hello message.

-Pkts received or sent from the UDP port are decoded/encoded using the "gamespy XOR"
+Packets received or sent from the UDP port are decoded/encoded using the "gamespy XOR"

 ### Generating a BF2Random

 A BF2Random of length `n` consists of `n` characters chosen randomly from the following string:
 `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ][`

-### Performing a "gamespy XOR"

-Given a string with n characters, the string is encoded as follows:

-string encode(inputstring):
-    m = length of "gameSpy"
-	for i = 0 to n
-		inputchar = inputstring[i]
-		xorChar = "gameSpy"[i mod m]
-		outputchar[i] = inputchar XOR xorChar
 ```